Kishwaukee College fosters an environment of inclusion, diversity and equity for all.

 The College’s values of inclusion and accessibility are indicative of our commitment to ensuring all learners know they are welcomed and

-education and any barriers or completion gaps must be addressed.
+quality education, and any barriers or completion gaps must be addressed.

 When we joined the PCC, we began breaking down the data and realized we had some work

-of which 42.3% completed across the entire state.
-Furthermore, 36.6% of students not
+rate for white students, which was 42.3% for the entire state.
+Furthermore, 36.6%

 Kish’s data shows a similar story.
-Only 11.9% of our African-American students completed

 Additional data told us more.
 Even though the overall graduation rate increased from